github/docs/content/webhooks/index.md

 ---
-title: Webhooks and events documentation
+title: Webhooks documentation
-shortTitle: Webhooks and events
+shortTitle: Webhooks
-intro: 'You can set up, test, and secure webhooks so your integrations can subscribe and react to events on {% data variables.product.prodname_dotcom %}.'
+intro: 'You can set up, test, and secure webhooks so your integrations can subscribe and react to webhook events on {% data variables.product.prodname_dotcom %}.'
 introLinks:
   overview: /webhooks-and-events/webhooks/about-webhooks
 featuredLinks: